Transvaginal Mesh Injury Overview

 Transvaginal Mesh Injury Lawsuits

 TV mesh complications can cause patients a great deal of pain, seriously impairing their quality of life.
 The resulting treatment can also lead to huge medical bills.
 In order to receive compensation, many patients have brought transvaginal mesh injury suits against the manufacturers of TV mesh.
+In 2013, a New Jersey jury awarded $3.35 million to a South Dakota woman after Johnson & Johnson allegedly failed to adequately warn her doctor of the potential dangers of a vaginal mesh implant and misrepresented the product in brochures.

 Under product liability law, products are generally required to meet the ordinary expectations of consumers.
 By eroding after only a short period of time, some TV mesh implants arguably fail this test.
 As a result, the manufacturers of defective mesh may be held liable for any injuries that result from the defect.